ppbrown/argocd-public-demo/README.md

     NAME                       READY   UP-TO-DATE   AVAILABLE   AGE
     deployment.apps/demo-app   1/1     1            1           24m

+    NAME                                  DESIRED   CURRENT   READY   AGE
+    replicaset.apps/demo-app-74c957b7dd   1         1         1       24m

+(Keep in mind that it has the actual argocd services in the `argocd` namespace.
+Unlike [FluxCD](https://github.com/ppbrown/fluxcd-public-demo) there are a lot of them)

 # Demo Application webpage

 If you want to see the actual webpage served by the demo app, you can use the typical k8s ways to expose the service.